Any questions? Chat live with one of our advisers and get answers today.

 Kingston is the university of choice for many entrepreneurs.
-It is the number one university in the UK for producing graduate start-ups, due to its focus on practical lessons and developing industry links.
+In 2017, it was ranked as the 2nd best university for graduate start-ups by the Higher Education Statistics Agency, due to its focus on practical lessons and developing industry links.
 At Kingston, you will learn valuable skills inside and outside of the classroom to become a skilled and highly employable graduate.

 All degree programmes at Kingston University give students the opportunity to practice what they learn inside the classroom.
 Your curriculum will ensure what you learn is truly relevant to the world of work.
 Depending on your chosen course, you may have the opportunity to develop a product, roleplay scenarios, experiment with simulators or collaborate with professionals in your field.